Skip to Main Content

 Visit the CCCC Website!

-The CCCC was established at OSU to educate the campus and local community about Latino/a cultures and heritages.
-Digitized versions of 16 CCCC albums are available here.
-The albums include about 1350 photographs depicting the Center staff; Oregon State students, faculty, and staff who participated in Center events and activities; and numerous events and activities during the 1990s and 2000s.
-The original albums have been retained by the Center.
+• Digitized versions of 16 Centro albums are available here.
+The albums include about 1350 photographs depicting the Centro staff; Oregon State students, faculty, and staff who participated in Centro events and activities; and numerous events and activities during the 1990s and 2000s.
+The original albums have been retained by the Centro.

 Oregon Multicultural Communities Research Collection (OMCRC)